 schema diff results

 You can also launch Schema Diff from the Restore page, usually as part of verifying schemas before you restore a branch to its own or another branch's history.
-See Branch restore for more info.
+See Instant restore for more info.